sean-vdw/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+    > DOM is the abbreviation for Document Object Model.
+The DOM is the programming interface for web documents.
+It is the data representation of the objects that comprise structure and content of some document.
+It enables programming languages to interact with the webpage itself.

 2. What is an event?

+    > An event is something that happens to an HTML element.
+In javascript, we can directly address events by using different functions in response to their occurence.

 3. What is an event listener?

+    > An event listener handles an event that takes place with respect to some target.
+There are a series of events occurring in the DOM all the time.
+We can add a listener that allows us to respond to some event in a particular way.

 4. Why would we convert a NodeList into an Array?

+    > Arrays can utilize serveral functions and methods than cannot be used on a NodeList.
+We convert a NodeList into an array in order to get access to more helpful methods.

 5. What is a component?

+    > A component is an independent, resuable piece of code and usually contains HTML, CSS, and JS.
+Creating a means of reproducing some component allows us to keep code DRY and operate more efficiently.